skydread1/flybot.sg/README.md

 <h1 align="center">🔸 FLYBOT Web and Mobile App 🔸</h1>

-This project is a `mono-repo` **Clojure(Script)** full-stack web and mobile app.
+This `mono-repo` hosts a **Clojure(Script)** full-stack web and mobile app.

 ## 💡 Rational

 As a company specialized in Clojure, it made sense for us to have our Blog Website developed with Clojure(Script).
 We wanted to have a way to highlight what we do, our open-source contributions, our job offers and so on.

-Moreover, the second goal of this project was too highlight some of our open-source libraries by @robertluo that belong to a stack we call `lasagna` as a reference to having separate layers of implementation as opposed to the spaghetti code and architecture we all fear.
+Moreover, the second goal of this project was too highlight some of our open-source libraries by [@robertluo](https://github.com/robertluo) that belong to a stack we call `lasagna` as a reference to having separate layers of implementation as opposed to the spaghetti code and architecture we all fear.

-This stack is currently composed of 2 libraries
+This stack is currently composed of 2 libraries:

 ### 🔗 [fun-map](https://github.com/robertluo/fun-map)